lkorth/ez-loaders/README.md

 Support
 -------

-EzLoaders is compatible with Android 1.6 - 4.2 thanks to the Android Compatibility Library.
+EzLoaders is compatible with Android API 15 and up.

 Usage
 -----

 ### Adding the code

 EzLoaders is available on maven central.

 For those using gradle, simply add the following to your build.gradle